delight-im/Knowledge/Ubuntu Server.md

    where you replace `{my-username}` with the new username again.

-   From now on, you should always sign in as `{my-username}` instead of `root` and prefix commands on the terminal with `sudo` if you need more privileges.
+   From now on, you should always sign in via SSH as `{my-username}` instead of `root` and prefix commands on the terminal with `sudo` if you need more privileges.
+Try logging out and then signing back in with the new account now.

  * Allow `su` command to be used by administrators only: